 With CFDs you buy or sell contracts representing a given size of trade.
 So you might decide to buy 1 contract of GBP/USD, which (with Intertrader) represents a trade of £10,000.
 Your profit or loss is calculated in the second currency, in this case US dollars, and then converted (if necessary) into your account currency.
 Find out more about CFDs.

 Either way you don’t have to provide the full currency value to open your position.
 Instead you put down a margin deposit, which is a fraction of the full value.
 And you don’t actually buy or sell any currency: you are opening a speculative position on the change in value of the forex pair.
 Your profit or loss is realised when you close your position by selling or buying.

-You can use MT4 or the Intertrader web-based platform, and trade a huge range of equities, indices, commodities and more on the same account.
+With the Intertrader custom MT5 web and desktop platforms, or the MT5 mobile apps, you can also trade a huge range of equities, indices, commodities and more on the same account.
 Trade forex with Intertrader and you’ll get:

 - Tight dealing spreads on all our markets